 - Provide clear instructions on emergency procedures tailored for Neurodivergent attendees. - Have support staff or a designated point of contact for Neurodivergent attendees, and those with disabilities, to address any concerns or needs during the event. - Consider having a support booth specifically for assisting those who are Neurodivergent and/ or have disabilities.
-Given the significant cooccurrence of Neurodivergence and LGBTQIA+, inclusive symbols can be incorporated (rainbow infinity symbol for Neurodivergence, and the rainbow flag for LGBTQIA+). - Consider providing staff with badges or lanyards depicting the 'invisible disability' sunflower pattern, which recognises that not all disabilities are observable to others.
-This is a simple way of communicating support to Neurodivergent attendees.
-Attendees can also be offered the option of a sunflower lanyard, to denote their own identity as a Neurodivergent person. - Ensure any/all support options are shared with attendees in your pre-arrival communication
+Given the significant cooccurrence of Neurodivergence and LGBTQIA+, inclusive symbols can be incorporated (rainbow infinity symbol for Neurodivergence, and the rainbow flag for LGBTQIA+). - Consider providing badges or lanyards depicting the 'invisible difference' sunflower pattern to neurodivergent attendees who would like one.
+These are for those with hidden disabilities to wear, in recognition that not all differences are observable to others.
+This is a simple way of communicating support to Neurodivergent attendees. - Ensure any/all support options are shared with attendees in your pre-arrival communication.